In this episode

 Reindeer and suncream?!
 Life doesn’t always appear as we expect it to.
 In this podcast, I talk about how trauma anticipates danger and badness, and how to develop the imagination for life to be different.

-‘Dealing with Distress: Working with Suicide and Self-Harm’ Online Training here: carolynspring.com/suicide
+‘Dealing with Distress: Working with Suicide and Self-Harm’ Online Training available here: carolynspring.com/suicide

 It’s been a while since my last podcast … for which I apologise.
 Life just became too busy last year and the logistics of doing a podcast became temporarily un-overcome-able … but only temporarily.
 And so here I am.
 New year, new podcast …